Gowanus Canal: Beginning of cleanup

 In early 2017, EPA administrator Scott Pruitt, who had proposed many of the EPA budget changes and program eliminations, approved of the funding, saying that Superfund cleanups should be prioritized.

 Work on the cleanup process began in October 2017, and at the time, the cleanup was expected to cost $506 million.
 The first phase of a pilot study at the canal's Fourth Street Turning Basin began in December 2016, but was delayed while bulkheads were being installed along the canal's banks.
 The pilot dredging uncovered several artifacts such as a crash boat from World War II; industrial wooden bobbins for textiles; and 19th-century wagon wheels.
 These artifacts had to be cleaned of contaminants before archaeologists could study them.
 In July 2018, during the pilot study, the promenade near Whole Foods was damaged due to contractor error.
 The cleanup itself was expected to start in 2020 and be completed two years later.
-The EPA issued a formal order on Tuesday, January 28, 2020, which initiated the first phase of the $506 million cleanup on the 1.8 mile long canal.
-This $125 million first phase would begin in September 2020 and last 30 months.
+The EPA issued a formal order on January 28, 2020, which initiated the first phase of the $506 million cleanup on the 1.8 mile long canal.
+This $125 million first phase would begin in September 2020 and last 30 months, though it wound up lasting 46 months ending in July 2024.

-Components
+On June 27, 2024, the EPA amended the 2020 order with a $369 million contract, beginning the second phase of cleanup, with no end date in sight.
+To encourage the city government to expedite the cleanup process, in August 2025, the New York State Department of Environmental Conservation proposed reclassifying the Gowanus Canal.
+At the time, the canal was a "Class SD" waterway (which required the city to make it clean enough to accommodate fishing), but the DEC proposed changing it to a "Class SC" waterway (which would force the city to make it safe enough for boating and swimming).